 Your event website may very well be the first touch-point that a potential attendee (or customer) has with your brand.
 It is essential that you clearly communicate your brand here.

 When creating your event website branding you will want to keep the following in mind:

 One example of a great event website design is GitHub Universe.
 GitHub is a tech brand known for their fun personality and minimalist design.
-Their Universe event website is both fun and minimalist in design—it also includes a far-out space theme that Github’s users may not not usually associate with the brand.
+Their Universe event website is both fun and minimalist in design—it also includes a coding theme that Github’s users are very familiar with and associate with the brand.

 Another great example is Sisense: Eureka.
-Given that Sisense is a business intelligence software provider, it would make sense for their event website to be slick and cutting edge.
-You can see how the site incorporates the company colors, fonts and shapes (check out those hexagons!).
+Because Sisense is a business intelligence software provider, it makes sense that their event website to be streamlined and cutting edge.
+You can see how the site incorporates the company colors, fonts and shapes.
 In contrast to this core branding, hand-drawn illustrations lend a creative twist to this celebration of business insights.